 State requirements and risk assessments associated with zip codes mean your rate could vary not just from state to state or city to city, but block to block!
 With so many factors at play, finding the best coverage becomes dizzyingly complex.

-Jerry helped Roxie from Dundalk save $1032 per year by switching to Assurance America
+Jerry helped Landon from Port Deposit save $1334 per year by switching to Mercury

 2 hours ago

-Jerry helped Antonio from Rosedale save $1301 per year by switching to Allstate
+Jerry helped Eunice from Olney save $881 per year by switching to Assurance America

 How much does car insurance in Ocean City cost?